pickyourtrail_logo

 Rothorn (Unterrothorn) - The Highest Peak in the Sunnegga-Blauherd Area

 Rising to 3,103 meters, Rothorn offers a different perspective of the Matterhorn’s sharpest ridges.
 It is a quieter, more majestic place to visit compared to the busier Gornergrat.
-It offers some of the best hiking trails in the region.
+It offers some of the best hiking trails, year-round skiing and snowboarding and attracts adventure lovers to witness the dramatic landscapes.

 Sunnegga - The Best "Family" Viewpoint